-Obligation Criteria Justification Policy background

-Transferred to AHP

-<25% 25%

-<50% 50%

-<75% 75%

-Submission

-planning cons phasing, loca dwellings with parking space units.
-The affe s submitted to the Council for ideration should clearly show tion and layout of all affordable in the development, including as and wheelchair adaptable ordable housing provision sho portionately concentrated abo al uses. d

-Off-site delivery the affordable There may he which the Cou delivery by th evidence (furt evidence is pi to the Counci creating mixe being met.
-H10.
-This will requi dwellings as a a strong presumption in favou homes being provided on sit wever be some circumstance uncil is willing to accept an off e developer, subject to robust her guidance on viability rovided in Chapter 5) and sub 's satisfaction that its objectiv d and balanced communities re the provision of 35% of tota affordable housing in a locatio main development site, and the site of the planning application that it app to, in order to create communities that are mixed and balanced.
-However, the Council acknowledges that there will be circumstance where a developer is unable to meet the full quota of affordable bousing without prejudicir Housing s g
+Obligation Crit Criteria Justification Policy background Market Housing - Occupied Affordable Housing - Completed and Transferred to AHP <25% 25% <50% 50% <75% 75% Sub omission н8. planning considerati phasing, location an dwellings within the parking spaces and units.
+The affordable itted to the Council for on should clearly show d layout of all affordabl development, including wheelchair adaptable housing provision sho ately concentrated abo e uld Off-site delivery the affordable home There may however which the Council is delivery by the deve evidence (further gu evidence is provided to the Council's satis creating mixed and b being met.).
+This will require the dwellings as affordat g presumption in favou s being provided on site be some circumstance willing to accept an off loper, subject to robust idance on viability I in Chapter 5) and sub sfaction that its objectiv palanced communities provision of 35% of tota ble housing in a locatio levelopment site, and e. s in site ect e of The Council's default position is that affordable housing requirements should be delivered on the site of the planning application that it applies to, in order to create communities that are mixed and balanced.
+However, the Council acknowledges that there will be circumstances where a developer is unable to meet the full quota of affordable housing without prejudicing the delivery of housing on the site.
+In accordance with Policy HP05, part 4, the Council will "only accept off-site provision [] where it can be robustly demonstrated that on- site provision is not possible and that, in the Policy HP05 Affordable Housing